Create a free profile to get unlimited access to exclusive show news, updates, and more!

 While Peter Straughan's screenplay does adhere closely to the book's structure and characters, the Conclave film diverges in places, especially regarding a major reveal presented in the last act.

-What happens at the end of Conclave explained
+What happens at the end of Conclave, explained

 In Harris' book, Cardinal Vincent Benítez is the Filipino Archbishop of Baghdad.
 He is a surprise addition to the conclave vote, as he was made a Cardinal in secret by the recently-deceased pope.
-Throughout the sequestered voting process, the conclave comes to know Benítez as an exceptionally compassionate and progressive representative of the church.
+Throughout the sequestered voting process, the conclave comes to know Benítez as an exceptionally compassionate and progressive representative of the Church.
 When he wins the final vote, Cardinal Jacopo Baldassare Lomeli (Cardinal Lawrence in the film) uncovers that Benítez was born intersex and raised by his family as a male.
 Lomeli only discovers his condition in the aftermath of a bombing when he is injured and examined by doctors.
 He intended to resign and undergo gender reassignment surgery, but the former pope declined his request and made him a Cardinal instead.

 RELATED: Everything to Know About Conclave, the Papal Thriller Starring Ralph Fiennes

 In the film, Cardinal Benitez (Carlos Diehz) from Mexico is also voted by the conclave to be the next pope.
 He takes the name of Pope Innocent.
 But before he is officially presented to the public, Cardinal Lawrence (Fiennes) finds out from his assistant, Monsignor Raymond O'Malley (Brían F. O'Byrne), that Benitez' mysteriously canceled medical procedure at a clinic in Switzerland was for gender reassignment.
 Born intersex but unaware until a medical condition revealed it, he told the former pope that he intended to resign.
 The former pope forbade it and instead made him the Archbishop of Kabul.
-Cardinal Lawrence agrees not to tell anyone, and it's implied that he does so because Innocent is a good person with a unique perspective that will bring the church forward with much needed progressive attitudes regarding the compassion and understanding of all persons.
+Cardinal Lawrence agrees not to tell anyone, and it's implied that he does so because Innocent is a good person with a unique perspective that will bring the Church forward with much needed progressive attitudes regarding the compassion and understanding of all persons.

 Who is chosen to become the new pope in Conclave?

-And in the end, Cardinal Benitez becomes the new pope.
+In the end, Cardinal Benitez becomes the new pope.

 Does Conclave have an end-credits scenes?